Scalpel-lbh/constraint-guided-sib-ner/README.md

 python run_llm_sr_r4_multi_seed.py
 ```

 The iterative methods are evaluated at the reporting rounds used in the manuscript: R5 for LLM Annotation and R4 for the complete constraint-guided framework.
-Generated metrics and checkpoints are written beneath `seed_experiments/` and are not distributed.

 ## Rerunning LLM annotation and refinement